RANA-ABDUL-REHMAN-RAUF/agentic-ai-assignment-1/README.md

 ## Assignment Details

-This project is part of an assignment given by **Naweed Sarwar**, who is the CEO of **Techloset** and an instructor at **SMIT (Saylani Mass IT Training Program)**.
+This project is part of an assignment given by **Naveed Sarwar**, who is the CEO of **Techloset** and an instructor at **SMIT (Saylani Mass IT Training Program)**.
 The goal of this assignment is to demonstrate the use of FastAPI for building a RESTful API to manage student data.

 ---